-This Disclosure Statement (the "Disclosure Statement") solicits acceptance of the Amended Joint Chapter 11 Plan Proposed By Vida Capital, Inc. ("Vida"), dated April 29, 2016 (the "Plan").
-The Plan pertains to Life Partners Holdings, Inc. ("LPHI"), Life Partners, Inc. ("LPIF") and LPI Financial Services, Inc. ("LPIFS," together with LPI, the "Subsidiary Debtors" and collectively with LPHI, the "Debtors"), as debtors in the above-captioned jointly administered Chapter 11 cases.
+This Disclosure Statement (the "Disclosure Statement") solicits acceptance of the Third Amended Joint Chapter 11 Plan Proposed By Vida Capital, Inc. ("Vida"), dated June , 2016 (the "Plan").
+The Plan pertains to Life Partners Holdings, Inc. ("LPHI"), Life Partners, Inc. ("LPI") and LPI Financial Services, Inc. ("LPIFS," together with LPI, the "Subsidiary Debtors" and collectively with LPHI, the "Debtors"), as debtors in the above-captioned jointly administered Chapter 11 cases.
 The Plan is proposed by Vida Capital, Inc. ("Vida").

 The purpose of this Disclosure Statement is to enable a Claim or Equity Interest holder whose Claim or Equity Interest is impaired under the Plan, and who is entitled to vote to accept or reject the Plan, to make an informed decision in exercising its right to vote to accept or reject the Plan.
-A copy of the Plan is attached hereto as Exhibit A.
+A copy of the Plan is attached hereto as Exhibit A. An Executive Summary of the Vida plan starts on page 3 of this Disclosure Statement.
+A description of who Vida is and the services and benefits Vida will provide to Fractional Interest investors starts on page 9 of this Disclosure Statement.